mongodb/mongo-php-library/generator/README.md

 ## Contributing

-Updating the generated code can be done only by modifying the generator code, or its configuration.
+Updating the generated code can be done only by modifying the code generator, or its configuration.

 To run the generator, you need to have PHP 8.2+ installed and Composer.